-Crazy and unusual weather, such as the drastic weather changes in recent winters, leaves some gardeners wondering how to protect bulbs from frost and freeze.
+Crazy and unusual weather, such as the drastic changes in recent winters, leaves some gardeners wondering how to protect bulbs from frost and freeze.
 Temperatures have warmed and so has the soil, so the bulbs think it is later in the season than it actually is.
-Warmer than normal temperatures cause some bulbs to bloom early and an unexpected frost or freeze can cause more damage when bulbs are in bloom.
+Warmer than normal temperatures cause some bulbs to bloom early and an unexpected frost or freeze can do damage when bulbs are in bloom.
 So will frost hurt spring bulbs?
 Keep reading to find out more about protecting spring bulbs from frost.

 Will Frost Hurt Spring Bulbs?

-Bulbs that normally bloom through snow, like muscari, snowdrops and crocus, won’t need spring bulb frost protection but frost protection for bulbs that like warmer temperatures may be prudent.
-While the actual bulb that is buried underground is usually not damaged, emerging foliage, buds and blooms can be nipped and browning and wilting of flowers often results.
+Bulbs that normally bloom through snow, like muscari, snowdrops and crocus, don't need spring bulb frost protection.
+Frost protection for bulbs that like warmer temperatures may be prudent, though.
+While the actual bulb that is buried underground is usually not damaged, emerging foliage, buds and blooms can be nipped, and browning and wilting of flowers often results.
 You can sometimes avoid this by providing frost protection for bulbs.

 Spring Bulb Frost Protection

-Spring bulb frost protection can be addressed at the time of planting by adding a 2- to 4-inch layer of mulch.
-Research shows that more than 4 inches offers no more protection and is basically a waste of money and effort.
+Spring bulb frost protection can be addressed at the time of planting by adding a 2-4 inch (5-10 cm.) layer of mulch.
+Research shows that more than 4 inches (10 cm.) offers no more protection and is basically a waste of money and effort.

 Additional Tips for Protecting Spring Bulbs from Frost